MolecularAI/GraphINVENT/tutorials/1_introduction.md

 ### Generation using a trained model
 #### Running a generation job
-One you have trained a model, you can use a saved state (e.g. *model_restart_400.pth*) to generate molecules.
+Once you have trained a model, you can use a saved state (e.g. *model_restart_400.pth*) to generate molecules.
 To do this, *submit.py* needs to be updated to specify a generation job.
 The first setting that needs to be changed is the *job_type*; all other settings here should be kept fixed so that the program can find the correct job directory:

 ```
 submit.py >